 • Preference for routine

-Autism is a spectrum, meaning that the characteristics and experiences vary widely from person to person.
+Keep in mind that autism is a spectrum, meaning that the characteristics and experiences vary widely from person to person.

 That’s why understanding autism in the workplace is important for fostering workplace inclusion and recognizing the valuable contributions an employee with autism can make.
 With the right support, adults with autism can thrive in their roles, bringing creativity, focus, and problem-solving skills to the organization.